Information for Survivors of Sexual Assault

 • Close family members or your legal guardian.

-• Any of your sex partners or needle-sharing partners if you believe you exposed them to HIV.
-But, you cannot tell them the defendant’s name.
+• Your sex partner(s) or needle-sharing partner(s), if any - if you think you exposed them to HIV.
+You cannot tell them the defendant’s name.

-The court will not let you - or any of the people you are allowed to tell - share information about the defendant’s HIV status with anyone else.
+The court will not let you share information about the defendant’s HIV status with anyone else.
+The people you are allowed to tell also cannot share the information with anyone else.

-HIV test results cannot be used as “evidence” against the defendant.
-The defendant’s HIV test results cannot be shared with the court.
-Test results cannot be used as evidence against the defendant in a criminal or civil case related to the sexual assault against you.
+HIV test results cannot be used as evidence against the defendant.
+The defendant’s HIV test results cannot be used as evidence against them in a criminal or civil care related to the sexual assault against you.
+Their HIV test results cannot be shared with the court.

-• If you got medical treatment after your sexual assault and started taking emergency anti-HIV medicines, keep taking them until your doctor or medical care provider tells you to stop - Even if the Defendant tests negative for HIV.
+• Did you get medical treatment after your sexual assault?
+If you did and you started taking emergency anti-HIV medicines, Take them until your health care provider tells you to stop.
+Do this even if the Defendant tests negative for HIV.

-How to get help paying your medical expenses
+How to get help with your medical expenses

-The New York State Office of Victims Services (OVS) is a state agency that helps crime victims pay for expenses that directly result from the crime.
-The OVS will reimburse the healthcare provider for the cost of your sexual assault medical exam if you choose not to use your own medical insurance.
+The New York State Office of Victims Services is a state agency.
+It helps crime victims pay for costs that directly result from the crime.
+The Office will reimburse (repay) your health care provider for the cost of your sexual assault medical exam.
+This is true if you choose not to use your own health insurance.

-• Emergency room bills that are not related to your sexual assault medical exam.
+• Emergency Department bills that are not related to your sexual assault medical exam.

 • Counseling services.